ModelEarth/community/start/local/README.md

-# Getting Started
+# Start a local website

+Whether on your local machine, or for your local community, these steps will get you rolling.

-Steps for creating a static site using markdown and GitHub Pages with free hosting.
+You'll learn how to create a static site using markdown to edit and GitHub Pages for free hosting.

-## 1. Start a local webroot
+## 1. Start a localhost server on your computer

 Go to the folder where you'd like your webroot to reside and run the following to view pages on localhost: